huawenyu/sub/README.md

 Creating shortcuts for commands is easy, just symlink the shorter version you'd like to run inside of your `libexec` directory.

-Let's say we want to shorten up our `rush who` to `rush w`.
+Let's say we want to shorten up our `mycmd1 who` to `mycmd1 w`.
 Just make a symlink!

     cd libexec
-    ln -s rush-who rush-w
+    ln -s mycmd1-who mycmd1-w

-Now, `rush w` should run `libexec/rush-who`, and save you mere milliseconds of typing every day!
+Now, `mycmd1 w` should run `libexec/mycmd1-who`, and save you mere milliseconds of typing every day!

 ## Prepare your sub